Astrophotography

 Processing: PixInsight

-Comment: Taken over two nights during a full moon.
+Comment: Taken over three nights a few days off of a full moon.
 The L-Extreme filter is awesome at blocking out most of the unwanted light for emission nebula.
 The SH2 objects are from the second iteration of the Sharpless catalog.

 Monkey Head Nebula